WORK: A Journal of Prevention, Assessment & Rehabilitation

 • Complete address of corresponding author, including tel. no., fax no. and e-mail address

 • Abstract (The abstract should be a clear, descriptive summary statement and no longer than 200 words.
-The following subheadings are suggested for use: Objective, Participants, Methods, Results, and Conclusions.
+The following subheadings are suggested for use: Background, Objective, Participants, Methods, Results, and Conclusions.
 The Abstract must be suitable for publication in abstracting services.)

 • Keywords (3-5 words not in the manuscript title)